DanielKinsman/security-for-the-lazy/readme.md

 * Keep a copy at different places, in case your house burns down
 * Encrypt your backups so other people can't pry into them

 Most of this is taken care of if you use decent backup software like [Crashplan](http://www.crashplan.com/).
 It keeps incremental backups of your files as you work.
 It updates itself automatically.
 You can backup to external hard drives.
 You can backup to Crashplan's servers "in the cloud" for $$$.
-You can backup to your friends computers over then net for free (as long as they run Crashplan).
+You can backup to your friends computers over the net for free (as long as they run Crashplan).
 Your backups are encrypted so that only you can open them up and see the files.
 It's available for Linux, Mac and Windows and it's dead easy to setup.
 In a word it is brilliant, stop reading this and start downloading it.

 I'm not going to write an in depth guide to get it up and running, I'll let Crashplan's tech support help you with that.
 The only thing I will add is that you should definitely secure your Crashplan encryption key with a private password, not just leave it at the default settings.
 With the default settings the friendly staff at Crashplan HQ could have a lot of fun digging through your backups to see those naked photos you took of yourself.